airfranceklm/bamboo/README.md

 ## Bamboo agent attributes

-These attributes are under the `node[:bamboo][:agent]` namespace.
+These attributes are under the `node['bamboo']['agent']` namespace.
 Agents attributes can be different than the server attributes.

 Attribute | Description | Type | Default
 ----------|-------------|------|--------